University of Arizona: Libraries

-According to the 2015-2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America (out of 114) for university investment.
+According to the 2015–2016 Association of Research Libraries' "Spending by University Research Libraries" report, UA libraries are ranked as the 37th overall university library in North America (out of 114) for university investment.

 As of 2012, the UA's library system contains over six million print volumes, 1.1 million electronic books, and 74,000 electronic journals.
 The Main Library, opened in 1976, serves as the library system's reference, periodical, and administrative center; most of the main collections are housed here.
 The Main Library is on the southeast quadrant of campus near McKale Center and Arizona Stadium.

 In 2002, the Integrated Learning Center (ILC) was completed as a $20 million, 100000 sqft computer facility intended for use by incoming students.
 The ILC features classrooms, auditoriums, a courtyard with vending machines, and an expanded computer lab with several dozen workstations and 3D printing.
 Computers and 3D printing are available for use by the general public (with some restrictions) as well as by UA students, faculty and staff.
-Much of the ILC was constructed underground, underneath the east end of the Mall.
-The ILC connects to the basement floor of the Main Library.
-As part of the project, additional new office space for the library was constructed on the existing fifth floor.

-The Special Collections Library is adjacent to the Main Library.
-It was established in 1958, and it houses materials primarily concerned with Arizona and Southwestern history, borderlands studies, and literature.

-The Weaver Science and Engineering Library is in a nearby building from the 1960s that houses volumes and periodicals from those fields.
-The Music Building (on the northwest quadrant of campus where many of the fine arts disciplines are clustered) houses the Fine Arts Library, including reference collections for architecture, music (including sheet music, recordings and listening stations), and photography.
-There is a small library at the Center for Creative Photography, also in the fine arts complex, devoted to the art and science of photography.
-The Law Library is in the law building (James E. Rogers College of Law) at the intersection of Speedway Boulevard and Mountain Avenue.

-The Arizona Health Sciences Library, built in 1996, is on the Health Sciences Center on the north end of campus and in Phoenix on the Phoenix Biomedical Campus, in the Health Sciences Education Building (HSEB).
+The Arizona Health Sciences Library, built in 1996, is on the Health Sciences Center on the north end of campus and on the Phoenix Biomedical Campus, in the Health Sciences Education Building (HSEB).
 The library serves the Colleges of Medicine, Nursing, Pharmacy, Public Health, and Veterinary Medicine, the University of Arizona Health Network, and is a resource for health professionals and citizens across the state.